soportebteam/trustos/source/id.md

 ### Structure
 The library has the following modules:

+#### Wallet

 * `wallet.ts`: Core module of the library.
-It wraps all the state and logic for identity management and interaction with TRUSTID networks.
+It wraps all the state and logic for identity management and interaction with TrustID networks.
 To start using the SDK a new wallet needs to be initialized.
 A wallet exposes the following methods:
     * `public setKeystore(keystore: Keystore): void`: